 The final section of a truly fantastic game, it features on this list for many reasons especially the lighting and I love the design and style of the interiors … but most of all it’s here because the island is home to the Regenerators … Don’t ever meet them for the first time while playing this game at night and alone with the lights off (Like I did) … I can still hear their rapid breathing noises echoing through the dark corridors when I go to sleep!

 Visually this game is something else, a blend of Gothic buildings drenched in neon lights and filled with dark corridors and psychotic freaks just waiting for you to discover them.
-The Asylum is situated on an island just off the coast of Gotham City … One minute you can be perched on a rooftop looking towards the illuminated skyscrapers, the next you are silently crawling through a dark ventilation shaft while the Joker can be faintly heard in the distance mocking you over the islands public address system.
+The Asylum is situated on an island just off the coast of Gotham City … One minute you can be perched on a rooftop looking toward the illuminated skyscrapers, the next you are silently crawling through a dark ventilation shaft while the Joker can be faintly heard in the distance mocking you over the islands public address system.

 1. Bioshock : Rapture